 ● Stimulates both the sweat and sebaceous glands (contributing to the restoration of moist and supple skin)

-Skin brushing has been part of my morning ritual for quite some time.
+Skin brushing has been one of my morning rituals for quite some time.
 I can tell a big difference in my skin and in the way that I feel.

-To get the scoop on how to do it, I have a few previous posts that you can you can check out here and here.
+To get the scoop on how to do it, I have a few previous posts that you can check out here.

 7- Ending Your Shower Cold